HOME

 "These will be the ways of the king who will reign over you: . . .
 He will take the tenth of your grain and of your vineyards. . . .
 He will take the tenth of your flocks, and you shall be his slaves."
 (1 Samuel 8:11,15,17)

 This is more controversial, but Jesus said that His purpose, as a general principle, was not to overturn the law of Moses, and that those who don't obey the law better than the Pharisees demonstrate that they are not saved: "Do not think that I have come to abolish the Law or the Prophets. . . .
 Unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven" (Matthew 5:17-20).
 The New Covenant not only secured forgiveness for violations of God's law, but it results in the law of God being written on the hearts of the redeemed, giving them a desire to obey the law (Heb.
 8:10-12; cf. Rom.
-8:7-9).
+8:7-9, Ezek.
+36:27).
 Jesus taught that the Law and Prophets are summarized by the commands to love God and love your neighbor as yourself (Matt.
 22:38-40; cf. Rom.
 13:9-10), and Jesus certainly didn't come to undermine the obligation to love God or your neighbor.
-In the one case where Jesus mentions tithing specifically, He says to the Pharisees: "For you pay tithe of mint and anise and cummin, and have neglected the weightier matters of the law: justice and mercy and faith.
+In the one case where Jesus mentions tithing specifically, He says to the Pharisees: "For you pay tithe of mint and anise and cumin, and have neglected the weightier matters of the law: justice and mercy and faith.
 These you ought to have done, without leaving the other undone" (Matthew 23:23-24).
 He rebukes them for neglecting the weightier matters of the law, while still affirming that being so meticulous in following the law of Moses that they tithed out of the spices in their garden was something that "you ought to have done."
+Since Christians should obey God's law better than the Pharisees, we ought to be meticulous about tithing as well.
 The frequent emphasis on giving generously to the poor in the New Testament is evidence against the idea that Christ replaced the commandments concerning charitable giving in the Old Testament with less generous requirements.

 1. Individual responsibility is the first resource for solving poverty.
 Those who are able should work for their food, and they are not to receive any food hand-outs if they refuse: "For even when we were with you, we would give you this command: If anyone is not willing to work, let him not eat.
 For we hear that some among you walk in idleness, not busy at work, but busybodies" (2 Thessalonians 3:10-11).

 3. The Church has the third level of responsibility to care for the poor.
-When Paul says, "Honor widows who are widows indeed" (1 Timothy 5:3), if they don't have family to help them, Paul is informing Pastor Timothy of his responsibilities in leading the Church.
-Since the Church is distributing a one-third tithe annually to the poor, this is no minor ministry of a God-honoring Church.
+Since the church is distributing a one-third tithe annually to the poor, this is no minor ministry of a God-honoring church.
 James says that helping those who can't help themselves is a basic religious obligation: "Religion that is pure and undefiled before God, the Father, is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world" (James 1:27).

 Each one must give as he has decided in his heart, not reluctantly or under compulsion, for God loves a cheerful giver.
 (2 Corinthians 9:7)